sa-mw-dach/opendj/docs/00project/projectcharter.md

 1. learn about Red Hat Technology und use the project as demo / showcase.
 Explain typical problems of cloud native app dev to Red Hat customers.

+## Private Time vs Business Time
+Be aware of private vs. business conflict!
+Use Red Hat values of FREEDOM and RESPONSIBILITY wisely.
+Rule of Thumb: If you can use it to build skills, demo at customer, Red Hat technology is involved, etc -  then it is BUSINESS and okay during WORKING  hours.
+If it is about OpemDJ core functionality, nice to have features of OpenDJ etc., it is PRIVATE and should be done in AFTER hours.
+If you THINK about it, then it actually is EASY to decide.